-The relatively low trading volume of the Company's shares reduces the liquidity of an investment in its shares.
+The relatively low trading volume of the Common Shares reduces the liquidity of an investment in the Common Shares.

 Volatility of share price

 Market prices for shares of early stage companies are often volatile.
 Factors such as announcements of mineral discoveries or discouraging exploration results, changes in financial results, and other factors could have a significant effect on share price.